-Wholesome, healthy cold drink recipes were very popular in the 1800s.
-People made them in the summer and fall with seasonal fruits and other all-natural flavor ingredients, and if blocks of ice were available under the sawdust in the old log ice-house, the drinks were served chilled or icy cold.
+Wholesome, old fashioned cold drink recipes were very popular in the 1800s and early 1900s.
+People made them in the Summer months with seasonal fruits and other all-natural flavor ingredients, and if blocks of ice were available under the sawdust in the old log ice-house, the drinks were served icy cold.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Put into a tumbler about two tablespoonfuls of broken ice, two tablespoonfuls of chocolate syrup, three tablespoonfuls of whipped cream, one gill of milk, and half a gill of soda water from a siphon bottle or Apollinaris water.

 Stir well before drinking.
 A tablespoonful of vanilla ice cream is a desirable addition.